Where Charity and Art collide

 Subject to ticket

 Well the first thing you’ll find depends entirely on which door you enter.
 From one you will be greeted with the oasis that is the B2 bar, whilst the alternative entrance greets you with the in-house café.
-Now whilst the café is pitched as a leisurely, all day spot that you can turn up to without any reason, the bar appears to only be open near show times which is not an unusual practice.
-However, if you turned up on a random Tuesday afternoon wanting to catch a quiet drink, the Café Bar does promise to serve you.

 In the end, if you find yourself taking the time out to enjoy the Belgrade Theatre in Coventry, know that I’m expecting you to have an enjoyable time.
-With a range of food and drinks available at the Café and Bar, your time here doesn’t have to revolve around the play.
+With a range of food and drinks available at the Café and Bar, your time here doesn’t have to revolve around the show.
 Instead, you can very easily make your trip to the theatre a social visit, one where the two of you can share your time together in relative comfort.

 However, I’d fully recommend that the two of you maximise your time during the intermission- your behinds will thank you.